fusioncharts/dev_centre_docs/chart-guide/chart-configurations/legend.md

 ## Customize Legend Scroll Bar

-If you have multiple data items in a multi-series chart, the legend automatically displays a scroll bar.
+If you have multiple data items in a multi-series chart, the **legend of chart** automatically displays a scroll bar.
 Use the `legendScrollBgColor` attribute to specify the background color of the scroll bar.

 Refer to the code below: